clokep/relapse/docs/usage/administration/monthly_active_users.md

    - Note: This **only** covers users that are part of an application service `namespaces.users` registration.
 The namespace must also be marked as `exclusive`.

-Otherwise, any request to Synapse will mark the user as active.
+Otherwise, any request to Relapse will mark the user as active.
 Please note that registration will not mark a user as active *unless* they register with a 3pid that is included in the config field `mau_limits_reserved_threepids`.

 The Prometheus metric for MAU is refreshed every 5 minutes.

-Once an hour, Synapse checks to see if any users are inactive (with only activity timestamps later than 30 days).
+Once an hour, Relapse checks to see if any users are inactive (with only activity timestamps later than 30 days).
 These users are removed from the active users cohort.
 If they then become active, they are immediately restored to the cohort.

 It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as these users won't